appreciated/vortex-crud/README.md

  -  **Database validation** - There is a FlowCmsDatabaseSchemaValidator that validates the database schema against the application configuration.
  -  **Dynamic routing** - The DynamicRoute class enables dynamic routing based on the configuration.
  -  **UI components and renderers** - Several renderers and factories are available, such as DefaultEntityDetailRendererFactoryImpl, DefaultEntityItemCardRendererImpl, and DefaultRouteRendererFactoryImpl...
- -  **Entity management** - The GenericEntity and DynamicEntityManagerService classes indicate generic entity management.
+ -  **Entity management** - The GenericEntity and FlowCmsEntityManagerService classes enable generic entity management.
  -  **Translations** - Translations thought of from the start
  -  **Icons** - Icons are interchangeable